yqlbu/yolov3-dataloader-local/README.md

   $ git clone https://github.com/yqlbu/yolov3-dataloader/
 - Login to Colab [here](https://colab.research.google.com/)
 - Upload "yolov3-dataloader.ipynb" to Colab.
 You may find the open tab @ File >> Open Notebook
+- Initiate the VM on Colab, and select the "GPU" one !!!
+You may find the option @ Runtime >> Change runtime type >> Hardware Acclerator >> GPU
+-

 ![](demo-screenshots/001.jpg)